A final major version of WordPress for 2016, WordPress 4.7 has been released with several updates and a new default WordPress theme 2017.

 When you are live previewing your website in the customizer, you can see visible icons appear next to those parts of your site that can be customised.

 All you have to do is click on the shortcut icon of any section that you want to start editing.

 Setting up Menus is one of the first steps many users go through to setup their website.
 WordPress until now, however, expected you to have Pages that you want to link under Menu items published in advance.

 Well, now you can add new pages within the Menu interface smoothing the workflow, and ready for you to go back and add content to those pages.

 Live Custom CSS

-There are several third party plugins or sometimes theme built-in feature for adding custom CSS.
+There are several third-party plugins or sometimes theme built-in features for adding custom CSS.